Otto Warmbier's Parents Sue North Korea, Alleging Torture Of Their Son

 But there are exceptions — including, in the U.S., an exception for countries designated as state sponsors of terrorism.
 That's what allowed Washington Post reporter Jason Rezaian to sue Iran for torture in 2016.

-And Trump returned North Korea to that list in November, making the Warmbiers' lawsuit possible.
+North Korea was on that list until 2008, when it was removed by the George W. Bush administration.
+But Trump put Pyongyang back on it in November, making the Warmbiers' lawsuit possible.

+Theirs is not the first lawsuit against North Korea.
+Several U.S. citizens sued in the 2000s — and won default judgments, after Pyongyang declined to show up to defend the cases.

+The brother and son of Kim Dong Shik, a U.S. permanent resident who was abducted in China and disappeared, sued, alleging that North Korea was responsible.
+The U.S. District Court in D.C. ordered North Korea to pay $330 million.